International reactions to the Second Nagorno-Karabakh War: Countries

-Russia
+The Russian Federation

-Being a co-chair of OSCE Minsk Group, Russia's main role in this conflict is that of a mediator.
+Being a co-chair of OSCE Minsk Group, Russia's key role in this conflict is that of an active mediator.
 On 2 October 2020, along with the other two co-chairs of the Group, France and the U.S., it called for immediate cessation of hostilities in Nagorno-Karabakh, and asked both sides to continue negotiations without preconditions.
 On 6 October 2020, the Russian Foreign Minister Sergei Lavrov and his Iranian counterpart Mohammad Javad Zarif expressed concern about the involvement of Syrian and Libyan fighters in the Nagorno-Karabakh conflict, with the possible support of Turkey.
 Both Russia and Armenia are part of a mutual defence pact.
-However, on 8 October 2020, President Vladimir Putin expressed that the fighting is not happening on the territory of Armenia and therefore Russia would not intervene in the current conflict.
+However, on 8 October 2020, President Vladimir Putin explained that since the fighting is not happening on the territory of Armenia therefore Russia would not ibe in a position to intervene in the current conflict.
 He also affirmed Russia's good relations with both Armenia and Azerbaijan.
 On 9 October 2020, Lavrov mediated a ceasefire after 10 hours of talks between Armenian and Azerbaijani Foreign Ministers in Moscow.
 The ceasefire was quickly broken.
-On 22 October 2020, Putin indicated that the root of the conflict lines in interethnic clashes between Armenians and Azerbaijanis in the 1980s, and specifically referred to the pogrom of Armenians in Sumgait.
+On 22 October 2020, Putin indicated that the root cause of the conflict lies in interethnic clashes between Armenians and Azerbaijanis in the 1980s, and specifically referred to the pogrom of Armenians in Sumgait.

 Turkey

 The government of Turkey expressed support for Azerbaijan.
-Turkey blamed Armenia for violating the ceasefire and Turkish President Erdogan initially urged Azerbaijan to persist with its campaign until it had retaken all territory lost in the First Nagorno-Karabakh War.
+Turkey blamed Armenia for violating the ceasefire and Turkish President Recep Tayyip Erdoğan initially urged Azerbaijan to persist with its campaign until it had retaken all territory lost in the First Nagorno-Karabakh War.
 Erdogan criticized the failed activities of the OSCE Minsk Group in the last 25 years as "stalling tactics" preventing a diplomatic solution.
 Further, Turkey issued a statement on 1 October 2020 dismissing the joint demands from France, Russia, and the United States calling for a ceasefire.
 Northern Cyprus, a self-declared state recognized only by Turkey, expressed support for Azerbaijan.

 Turkey accused Canada of a "double standard" in freezing military exports to Turkey but not Saudi Arabia, which is involved in military intervention in Yemen.